hyprwm/hyprland-wiki/pages/Nvidia/_index.md

 {{< /hint >}}

 Install `qt5-wayland`, `qt5ct` and `libva`.
 Additionally
-`nvidia-vaapi-driver-git` (AUR) to fix crashes in some Electron-based applications, such as Unity Hub.
+`libva-nvidia-driver-git` (AUR) to fix crashes in some Electron-based applications, such as Unity Hub.

 Reboot your computer